romasku/money-log-docs/entities.md

   - name - default spending name
   - amount - default spending amount
   - duration - default spending duration
-  - categories - list of default categories
-  - description - default spending description
+  - category - default category
 - fields - list of fields that will be presented in structured info of the spending.
   - name - name of the field
-  - type - type of the field (either string or int or enum)
+  - type - a type of the field (either string or int or enum)
   - default - field default (optional)
   - options - list of possible options for enum type.
-Missing if not a enum
+Missing if not an enum

+## Statistics query

+Represent a plan on how to group spendings to generate the total amount for each group.
+The simplest example is "per category query" - it selects spendings by category and presents total amount for each one.

+Query defines two steps: how to filter spending that a relevant for this query and what field to use for grouping.
+Filtering is specified by a list of filters, where each filter is triple "field", "operator", "constant value".

+### Fields

+- name - Name of the query
+- grouping field - Either name of top-level field of spending or 'custom.<field_name>' where <field_name> represents name of custom field
+- filters - list of filters of the following format:
+  -  field - Either name of top level field of spending or 'custom.<field_name>' where <field_name> represents name of custom field
+  -  operator - one of '==', '!=', '<=', "<", ">=", ">".
+Ordering operators are not support for string fields
+  -  contant value - either literal (string or number), relative date (like '30d') that is evaluted as ('now' - relative) while filtering, or some special values like 'this week', 'this month', 'this year'.